licarpen/aws-developer/README.md

   * point-in-time like RDS
   * no performance impact
 * Global Tables
-  * multi-region, fully replicated, high performance
+  * multi-region, fully replicated, high performance, rely on streams
-* Amazon DMS can be used to migrate from Mongo, Oracle, MySQL, S3, etc.
+* Amazon Data Management System can be used to migrate from Mongo, Oracle, MySQL, S3, etc.
 * can launch locally on your own machine for dev
+* To create, update, or delete an item in a DynamoDB table, use one of the following operations: PutItem, UpdateItem, DeleteItem
+  * For each of these operations, you need to specify the entire primary key, not just part of it.
+For example, if a table has a composite primary key (partition key and sort key), you must supply a value for the partition key and a value for the sort key.
+  * To return the number of write capacity units consumed by any of these operations, set the ReturnConsumedCapacity parameter to one of the following:
+    * TOTAL — returns the total number of write capacity units consumed.
+    * INDEXES — returns the total number of write capacity units consumed, with subtotals for the table and any secondary indexes that were affected by the operation.
+    * NONE — no write capacity details are returned.
+(This is the default.)

 ### DynamoDB Privisioned Throughput
 * free tier applies at account level!
   * 25 WCU/RCU
 * tables must have provisioned read and write capacity units
   * minimum: 1 WCU/RCU
+* In order to preconfigure the read/write capacity of your DynamoDB table, you have to disable Auto Scaling first.
 * Read Capacity Units (RCU): throughput for reads
   * 1 RCU = 1 strongly consistent read per second for UP TO 4KB
   * 1 RCU = 2 eventually consistent reads per second for UP TO 4KB